swatidantu/robocomp-blog-web/gsoc/2018/jose_alberto_andujar/post4.md

 ### app.js

-In this file, we first create our communicator and our proxy.
-It is important to note that the connection through the proxy will be made by WebSocket and not by TCP, using port 9000
+This file initializes Ice and set the connection through the proxy using WebSocket and not TCP, on port 9000.

 ```
 const communicator = Ice.initialize();
 const proxy = communicator.stringToProxy("RPCServerName:ws -h localhost -p 9000");
 ```

-Now we define the functions that are called from the Index.html by means of the buttons.
+Now we define the functions that are called from the Index.html when interacting with buttons.

 ```
 async function moveUp() {